clojusc/twig/README.md

 This is just a tiny bit of code, but it was starting to get duplicated around a bunch of projects, so now there's twig.

-It's got an XML file for configuring the formatter -- if anyone has figured out how to do this in code, I'd love a pointer or a PR ;-)

 ## Screenshots [&#x219F;](#contents)